manhtdd/DefectGuard-the-Package/Objective-1.md

 ## 2. Extract features and code changes from the project

-Please make sure your pyszz is setup for this setup to work.
+Ensure your `pyszz` is correctly set up.
 Run the following command:
 ```
 defectguard mining \
     -repo_name javascript-algorithms \
-    -repo_path input/ \ # Meaning the relative path to your project is input/javascript-algorithms
+    -repo_path input/ \ # Relative path to your project is input/javascript-algorithms
     -repo_language JavaScript \
     -pyszz_path pyszz_v2
 ```

-The extracted features and code changes are saved at `dg_cache/save`
+The extracted features and code changes will be saved in the `dg_cache/save` directory.

 ```
 dg_cache